davebshow/aiogoblin/wire_protocol.md

 A DISCONNECT command consists of a multipart message of 2 frames, formatted on the wire as follows:

-* Frame 0: "MDPW02" (six bytes, representing MDP/Worker v0.2)
+* Frame 0: Protocol name and version
 * Frame 1: 0x06 (one byte, representing DISCONNECT)

 ### Opening and Closing Connections: